healthykitchen101/healthykitchen101.com/electric-skillets/reviews/presto/presto-electric-skillet-06852.md

 *   Lid not the best fit
 *   No anti-slip pads

-Established in 1905, National Presto Industries, Inc. is a manufacturer of small electric appliances in the United States.
-Their range of products includes vacuum sealers, knife sharpeners, pizza ovens, air fryers, pressure cookers, waffle makers, and electric skillets.
+National Presto Industries, Inc. has been a manufacturer of small kitchen appliances in the United States since 1905.
+They also make vacuum sealers, knife sharpeners, pizza ovens, air fryers, pressure cookers, and waffle makers.

-We assessed the PrestoNon-Stick Electric Skillet 06852 alongside the Foldaway 06857 so a comparison was inevitable.
-Their initial tests of frying eggs and boiling water yielded similar results.
-Therefore, we were eager to put them to a faceoff in terms of performance, design, and ease of use.
+We put the PrestoNon-Stick Electric Skillet 06852 through its paces alongside the Foldaway 06857.
+Our standard test run of frying eggs and boiling water yielded similar results.
+Therefore, we were eager for a faceoff in terms of performance, design, and ease of use.

 Performance
 -----------